For a 3D vector field , the divergence is the scalar field

 The precise meaning comes from the Divergence theorem applied to a tiny ball of volume around a point:

-So is the flux per unit volume out of an infinitesimal ball — the precise meaning of “source density.”
+So is the flux per unit volume out of an infinitesimal ball, which is what “source density” means.

 Examples